cijhho123/Project-Euler/README.md

 ## My Solutions
 * All the Solutions are written in Java.
-* sometimes, I prefer to write my own implementation of classes instead of using the build-in ones, sometimes getting creative rather than using the obvious answer can teach a valuable lesson. (for example see [Problem 13](/Solutions/Problems%200010-0019/Problem%2013%20-%20Large%20sum.java), where i used my own big number implementation instead of using java.math.BigInteger)
+* From time to time I will write my own implementation of classes instead of using the build-in ones, Creating your own version help understanding deep concepts. (for example see [Problem 13](/Solutions/Problems%200010-0019/Problem%2013%20-%20Large%20sum.java), where i used my own big number implementation instead of using java.math.BigInteger)
 * Considering the mathematical nature of the problems, i will try to find mathematical solution and optimize the code instead of Bruteforcing it to obey the "one minute rule"
 * In some problems where I find a few approaches to a problem i will write them one after another in the same .java (for example see problem [Problem 1](https://github.com/cijhho123/Project-Euler/blob/main/Solutions/Problems%200001-0009/Problem%201%20-%20Multiples%20of%203%20and%205.java)